cohinteractive/cologv3-app-java/TASKS.md

 ## 🚧 In Progress
 - None
 - Fix text clipping and ensure correct heights for collapsed and expanded ExchangePanel states
+- Improve ExchangePanel tag labels with clickable styling and hover feedback

 ## 🔜 Upcoming
 - Set up initial project structure and documentation